Composr Supplementary: Introduction to marketing

 - Find how to reach these customers.

-Get out thereThere's a common phrase "build it and they will come", and it is horribly wrong.
-It only applies in the rare case where you are first to market with something that people have been looking really hard to find but hasn't yet been available.
+Get out thereThere's a common phrase "build it and they will come", and it is usually wrong.
+It only applies in the rare cases where you are first to market (or first serious player to market) with something that people have been looking really hard to find but hasn't yet been available.
 Most businesses do not fulfil a need that is both consciously known and previously unsatisfiable.

 It's really important to be (or employ, or co-opt) a bit of an extrovert, to be regularly out there promoting your company, and to have the common touch to ensure you can fully relate and influence uninformed outsiders.
 People you want to work with who are outside your industry are usually too busy to learn anything about it for themselves, so they will rely on you to introduce them to it.
 As a rule, people don't go out of their way to research things on their own unless they feel a compelling need and don't have anyone to go ask.

 Getting out there should be at the heart of your marketing plan, even if you run an online business.
 It applies just as well to your behaviour online as well as offline, you can certainly initiate effective business relationships via e-mail, Skype, blogs, Twitter, and so on.
 The key point is that you have to be continually connecting to other people and building up business relationships, because it won't realistically happen just through putting up a description on a website.